 Visit the Library website to learn about services, and to discover books, e-books, online journal articles, videos and more via One Search.
 Browse or search the subject LibGuides for essential information and resources relevant to your study areas.
-Check out the Top Library Tips videos and take the Info Skills Road Trip to learn more about how to find and use research information at university.
+Check out the Top Library Tips videos, information on referencing and take the Info Skills Road Trip to learn more about how to find and use research information at university.
 See also Library Services for Off Campus Students.

 Every course at JCU has a designated First Year Experience Coordinator who is an academic staff member that teaches commencing students and understands the challenges that new students often face when transitioning into university.
 These coordinators can help provide advice about your course, support service referrals, and strategies for success in your studies.